qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 ![A visualization of a Neato in the gauntlet world along with MATLAB activation](Pictures/activation_client.png)

-It is important to note that you will be interacting with the simulator from here on out ***using the instance MATLAB running in this browser window***.
+It is important to note that you will be interacting with the simulator from here on out ***using the instance of MATLAB running in this browser window***.
 The only time you will need to return to the MATLAB instance running in Windows (the one you used to run ``qeasim``) is when you want to either start a new simulation environment or shutdown the simulator.

 ### Activating MATLAB